radicle-dev/old.radicle.xyz/content/docs/installation.rst

    brew services start radicle-alpha-ipfs brew services start radicle-alpha

+Or if you prefer running them manually every time, check the `section below <#manually-running-background-processes>`_.

 Finally, interacting with the Radicle utilities requires that you have a set of Radicle keys.
+You

-You can initialize your keys with the ``rad key create`` command.
+can initialize your keys with the ``rad key create`` command.